nucleuscloud/neosync/docs/docs/transformers/system.md

 ### Generate Last Name\{#generate-last-name}

-The generate last name transformer generates a valid last name from a list of predefined last name values.
-You can see the entire list of last name value [here.](https://github.com/nucleuscloud/neosync/blob/main/worker/internal/benthos/transformers/data-sets/last-names.json).
+Generates a valid last name from a list of predefined last name values.

 **Configurations**

-This transformer has no configurations.
+There are no configurations for this transformer.

 **Examples**

-Here are some possible output examples:

 | Example Output |
 | -------------- |